 Verified and Tested 04/27/15

-In this article, we will go over how to set up a Mount & Blade: Warband dedicated server in a freshly provisioned CentOS 6.5 cloud server.
+In this article, we will go over how to set up a Mount & Blade: Warband dedicated server in a freshly provisioned CentOS 6.5 virtual private server.

 -You will need to provision a CentOS 6.5 (64 bit) VPS.